Fishing in Alaska

 Many fish species inhabiting BLM-managed waters are highly valued by anglers.
 While Chinook, coho, and sockeye salmon are favorites because of their size, fighting ability, flavor, and beauty; rainbow trout, lake trout, Arctic char, northern pike, Dolly Varden, and Arctic grayling also provide many hours of angling pleasure.

-If fishing is part of your Alaska travel plans, check the BLM Alaska Freshwater Fishing brochure for more information on fishing opportunities on BLM-managed public lands.
+If fishing is part of your Alaska travel plans, check the BLM Alaska Freshwater Fishing brochure and this website for more information on fishing opportunities on BLM-managed public lands.

 Sport fishing is regulated by the State of Alaska.
 Anyone older than 16 will need to obtain an Alaska fishing license to sport fish in Alaska waters.
 You can get more information by visiting the Alaska Department of Fish and Game website or contacting them for a copy of the current Alaska Sport Fishing regulations.